 Conveyancing is finding the correct solicitors for you to help you with the purchase or transfer of your property.
 They will ensure that all of the documentation is prepared properly and contracts are exchanged.
 This is what makes the purchase legally binding.

 Most lenders will insist on having the property conveyed before the mortgage will be finalised.
 This gives the lender more security on the loan amount.

 As well as this the conveyancer will also make sure there are no liabilities with the property.
 This could be liabilities such as financial problems from the previous owners.
 As well as this if the property is likely to have structural problems that may need to be taken care of before you purchase the property.
-Also if the property may be liable to flooding which the conveyancer would also be checking for.
+Also if the property may be liable to flooding which the conveyancing process would also find out.

-The conveyor will go through all necessary details that are involved with the property:
+The conveyor will then go through all the necessary details that are involved with the property: